Carbonic anhydrase inhibitor

 Carbonic anhydrase inhibitors are a class of pharmaceuticals that suppress the activity of carbonic anhydrase.
 Their clinical use has been established as anti-glaucoma agents, diuretics, antiepileptics, in the management of mountain sickness, gastric and duodenal ulcers, idiopathic intracranial hypertension, neurological disorders, or osteoporosis.

-Members of carbonic anhydrase inhibitor group of medications include: acetazolamide, dorzolamide, methazolamide, brinzolamide, dichlorphenamide.
+Members of carbonic anhydrase inhibitor group of medications include: acetazolamide, sulthiame, zonisamide, topiramate, dorzolamide, methazolamide, brinzolamide, dichlorphenamide.

 Medical uses

 Carbonic anhydrase inhibitors are primarily used for the treatment of glaucoma.
 They may also be used to treat seizure disorder and acute mountain sickness.
 Because they encourage solubilization and excretion of uric acid, they can be used in the treatment of gout.

 Glaucoma

 Inhibition of carbonic anhydrase II in the ciliary processes of the eye decreases aqueous humor secretion, presumably by slowing the formation of bicarbonate ions with subsequent reduction in sodium and fluid transport.

 Diuretic

 Carbonic anhydrase inhibitors as weak diuretics and saluretics (promotors of sodium chloride excretion).
 Acting principally upon the proximal tubule of the nephron, CAIs incompletely inhibit bicarbonate reabsorption by reducing conversion of carbonic acid to CO_{2} at the liminal membrane, reducing intracellular conversion of CO_{2} back to carbonic acid after CO_{2} has diffused across the membrane from the lumen, and reducing transport of Na^{+} and bicarbonate out of the cell across the basal membrane.
 Lowered bicarbonate reabsorption results in decreased activity of the apical Na^{+}/H^{+} exchanger which mediates diuresis.
 The reduced NaCl reabsorption in the proximal tubule is however partially compensated by increased NaCl reabsorption in more distal portions of the nephron (namely the thick ascending limb of loop of Henle).
 The diuretic effect of CAIs is therefore middling, and the principal effect is rather urinary loss of bicarbonate and consequent decrease of blood pH (promotion of metabolic acidosis).